-Lazy Loading is made possible in React with React.Lazy.
-This feature prevents unnecessary loading of components unless it is absolutely required.
+Lazy Loading is made possible in React with React.lazy.
+This feature prevents unnecessary loading of components unless it is required.
 As a general rule of thumb, the lesser you need to load, the better the performance.
 React.lazy can be combined with react suspense to provide fallback content.
-For an in-depth explanation about the topic, you can checkout our lazy loading and code splitting blogpost.

 Avoiding Anonymous Functions and Object Literals